Desperate search for survivors after apartment building collapses in Iowa

 Tadd Machovec, a contractor from Davenport, said he was inside and was working to put up a support beam when the building came down.

+“What they did was they switched ownership and they gave them time to fix it, but they didn’t do it properly,” Mr Wilson told the Times.

+A working phone number for the building owner was not immediately available.

-Jennifer Smith, co-owner of Fourth Street Nutrition, said she learned of the explosion from her husband, who works for Mid-American Energy.
+Jennifer Smith said she learned of the explosion from her husband, who works for Mid-American Energy.

 “He was on call and got called in for a building explosion downtown.
 We had no idea it was our building,” she said.
 “It sounds bad, but we have been calling the city and giving complaints since December.
 Our bathroom caved in December.”